 Since sodium bicarbonate is a pH buffer, you can use it to stabilize your pool water’s pH levels.
-It can boost total alkalinity as well, making it a low-cost tool to maintain your pool.
+It can also boost total alkalinity, making it a low-cost tool to maintain your pool.

-Whether you have corrosion, algae, or cloudiness, baking soda can help you get your pool back to standard, healthy conditions.
+Whether dealing with corrosion, algae, or cloudiness, baking soda can help you get your pool back to standard, healthy conditions.

 Next time you visit your local pool supply store, see if they have any giant bags of baking soda.
 You never know when you might need a natural pH balancer.
-If you’re curious about what other products laying around your house could help with your pool, check out my full guide on household products you can use in your pool.
+If you’re curious about what other products lying around your house could help with your pool, check out my complete guide on household products you can use in your swimming pool.

-Have questions?
-Let me know, always happy to help any way I can.
+Do you have questions?
+Let me know; I’m always happy to help in any way I can.